-Personal Items are very powerful and characterful cards that are unique.
+PERSONAL ITEMS Personal Items are very powerful and characterful cards that are unique.
 Every new Hero character gets to draw one Personal Item to give them a special bonus as well as to thematically help fill in the backstory of the character.
-If a Gunslinger gets the Pocket Watch, perhaps he is obsessed with time, never knowing when 'his time' might run out!
-Or perhaps he engages in so many high noon duels that he always has his trusty watch to know when it's time for a showdown.
+If an Assassin gets the Banner of a Fallen House, perhaps she is the last survivor of her Clan, now seeking revenge!
+Or perhaps she has taken it as a trophy for wiping out the last of her rivals in a bitter feud.
 Personal Items may never be traded, lost, sold, or discarded in any way.
 They help to define who the Hero is and the Hero will carry it till the day they die.